What is an NOL / Tax Loss Carryforward?

 - Create a closing balance line equal to the subtotal less any loss used in the period

-- Next period’s opening balance equals last period’s closing balance
+- Next period’s opening balance equals the last period’s closing balance

 Example Tax Loss Carryforward